 The Stuffy Bio:

-I am a freelance writer and photographer with a love for old cemeteries, architecture, genealogy and history.
+I’m a freelance writer and photographer with a love for Texas history, travel, historic architecture, genealogy and old cemeteries.

 I left the advertising industry after over 20 years to focus on family and writing…the best move ever!